 The time has come to embrace a different security model.
 In today’s wide-open landscape, with threats coming from all directions, trust equals vulnerability.
 We must remove trust from the modern environment, verifying everyone and everything regardless of location.
 Welcome to the age of Zero Trust.

 In this article, we will discuss all you need to know about the Zero Trust security model.
 We will discuss the history, values and principles, technology and strategy, and why Zero Trust is so important right now.
 Hint: think COVID-19.
-Most importantly, we will also leave you with helpful tips to start implementing Zero Trust in your own environment.
+Most importantly, we will also leave you with helpful tips for implementing Zero Trust in your environment.
 Let’s get started, shall we?

 Zero Trust Security: What is It?